scottericpetersen/pro-audio-on-linux/README.md

 ## 1.a What is a Linux Distribution?

 Fedora, Ubuntu, Arch, etc, are Linux distributions (slang -- distros).
 Distros provide init systems, kernels, window or display managers, and software packaged to work together in a secure and productive way.
 Your distro will provide updates to your software regularly through their software repositories.
 (Keeping your system up-to-date is a good idea.)
-Most of the time, when you want software, the best way to get it is to use your distros package management system.

-Sometimes, however, that is not possible or advisable for various reasons (availability, packages out of date, etc.) In these instances, it is possible to install software a number of different ways from using git to using another PPA [EXPLAIN] or software curation system (AUR.)

-__Takeaway:__ Your distro can be designed to be stable (ex.
-Debian) or cutting-edge (ex.
+Some distros are designed to be stable (ex.
+Debian), some to be cutting-edge (ex.
 Arch.)
 Your distro will provide a default look-and-feel, but this can be customized.

-Almost everything can be customized, but the stability/availability will be determined by the distro itself.
+Most of the time, when you want software, the best way to get it is to use your distro's package management system.
+Sometimes, however, that is not possible desired packages out of date or unavailable.
+In these instances, it is possible to install software a number of different ways.
+Packages can be downloaded and installed from github, additional PPAs (personal package archives), or directly from a developer's website.

 ## 1.b Audio-specific Distributions

 Audio-specific distros exist for pro audio production.
 You do not need to use an audio-specific distro, but they do the tedious configuration for you, saving you a lot of time and effort.
 For those new to pro audio on Linux, I recommend using one.
 (See the appendix for a list of audio distributions.)
 For everyone else, you can use your distro of choice, deciding on stability versus cutting-edge features/programs, and customize from there.

-__Takeaway:__ What is available from your distro can be supplemented by audio tuning and software (see 1.c below), or you can use a distro that is designed for pro audio first.
+__Takeaway:__ What is available from your distro can be supplemented by audio tuning (configuration) and software (see 1.c below), or you can use a distro that is designed for pro audio first.

 ## 1.c Audio Software Repositories

 There are distributions that also have repositories for their software that can be used on any system.
-An example is the KXStudio Distro whose repos can be used on any Debian system to provide both middle and high-level audio software including utilities, plugins, and standalone audio programs.
+An example is the [KXStudio](https://kx.studio/) repos which can be used on any Debian system to provide both middle and high-level audio utilities, plugins, and standalone programs.

 ## 1.d The Kernel